Roland Rat: BBC

 On 3 October 1985, he transferred to the BBC, for a three-year contract, which ended up being extended to six years.
 Roland said, "I saved TV-am and now I'm here to save the BBC."

 Roland made a number of series during his time at the BBC, most notably Roland Rat the Series, a chat show set in Roland's sewer home, now converted into a high-tech media centre called the Ratcave.
 The show would intersperse the chat show segments with a storyline involving some sort of situation "behind the scenes".

-These series also featured Roland's parents, Iris and Freddie, his pet flea Colin, Fergie the Ferret, Eric the Eagle and his agent D'Arcy De Farcy.
-His girlfriend Glenis was joined by another female character called Roxanne Rat.
+These series also featured Roland's parents, Iris and Freddie, his pet flea Colin, Fergie the Ferret, Eric the Eagle, and his agent D'Arcy De Farcy.
+His ex-girlfriend Glenis was joined by another female character called Roxanne Rat.

-The series purported to be broadcast from Roland's personal channel BBC3, complete with "THREE" ident spoofing BBC2's "TWO" ident of the period.
+The series purported to be broadcast from Roland's personal channel BBC3, complete with "THREE" ident spoofing BBC Two's "TWO" ident of the period.

 Roland also made two spoof drama series, Tales of the Rodent Sherlock Holmes, in which he played Holmes with Kevin as Dr. Watson, and Ratman, a Batman spoof with Kevin as his sidekick, "Pink Bucket Man".
 During Christmas 1985, British Telecom operated a free "ratphone" number on 0800 800 800 where fans could listen to Roland's prerecorded Christmas message.

 Roland would also host the children's game show entitled Roland's Rat Race, where child contestants answered general knowledge questions in a race car set.

 Channel Five

 In the late 1990s, he made a series for Channel 5, called L.A.
 RAT, which featured Roland and friends living in Los Angeles.
-In 2003 Roland was a guest presenter for ITV children's CiTV.